jaylu/tidy-files/README.md

 # tidy-files

 tidy-files is a command line tool to tidy up the files in folder, orgainized and move them to sub-folders by extension name.
+I found my Download folder on my mac is messy, this tool help it goes slightly better.

-e.g. you have a folder with file like below:
+e.g. you have a folder with files like below:

 	/Download/a.txt